Torteous44/caseprepADMIN/README.md

 ## Image Upload

-The application uses Cloudflare Images for image storage.
+The application uses Cloudinary for image storage.
 When uploading an image:

 1. The file is selected via the ImageUploader component
-2. It's uploaded directly to Cloudflare Images API
+2. It's uploaded to Cloudinary through the backend API endpoint
 3. The resulting image URL is saved to the template

 ## License